neeti07121/Collections/README.md

 **Stack Programs**

   10. **StackImplTemplate.java:** Algorithm to implement a Stack.
 A stack can be implemented using a linked list, if items were added and removed from the same side.
+  11. **MyQueue.java:** Algorithm to implement queue using a linked list, if items are removed and added from different side.